 The cornerstone of the yoga practice, this dive into meditation helps you establish the habit and create the container for what we hope is a life-long relationship rather than a passing fling.
 Spend these months exploring japa mantra meditation with a japa-mala as a tool for focusing the mind and as a foundational bhakti yoga practice.
 Meditation doesn’t work if you don’t do it, so we practice together to encourage you to sit down, turn your mind off, and discover meditation for yourself.
 Kirtan will also feature as a means of meditation on a regular basis during Yoga School.

-Learning the sounds of the language of yoga is critical to a continuing yoga student’s understanding of the tradition.
-Learn the alphabet and pronunciation of the Sanskrit sounds and their mouth positions, as well as explore mantra, some of the history of this beautiful language, and the vibrational character and depth of this incredible language.
+Learning the sounds of the language of yoga is critical to a continuing yoga student’s understanding of the tradition in relationship to being accountable to its roots.
+Learn the alphabet and pronunciation of the Sanskrit sounds and their mouth positions, as well as explore mantra and some of the history of this beautiful language and its vibrational character and depth.